thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 The aims of the `MFrontGenericInterfaceSupport` project are twofold:

 1. At the pre-processing state, allow retrieving metadata about a particular behaviour and perform proper memory allocation.
 At the post-processing stage, ease access to internal state variables.
 2. During computations, simplify the integration of the behaviour at integration points^[The term "integration points" is used here as a generic placeholder.
    When using FFT for solving the equilibrium equations, the integration points are voxels.
 When using FEM, the integrations points are the usual Gauss points of the elements.] and the update of the internal state variables from one time step to the other.

 ## Preprocessing and post-processing stages{#sec:prepost}

-When dealing with user defined behaviours, most solvers, including `Abaqus/Standard` for example, deleguates part of the work to the user.
+When dealing with user-defined behaviours, most solvers, including `Abaqus/Standard` for example, delegates part of the work to the user.
 The user must:

 1. describe the behaviour in the input
 2. take care of the consistency of the behaviour with the hypothesis made